 Skip to contents

 Functions to compute density, distribution function, quantile function and to generate random variates for the skew Student-t distribution.
+Note that there are different ways to define a skew-t distribution, check section Details to see if this is the distribution you want.

 Usage